 ♥ Marriage Advice for the Newlywed Wife: Being a Biblical Wife the Way God Intended for You To Be

-But the best part during these 3 months, was the end of everyday when my husband would be on his way home from work.
+But the best part during these 3 months, was the end of every day when my husband would be on his way home from work.
 I loved knowing that Matt would come home to a clean house and a homemade dinner ready on the table.
 What husband doesn’t enjoy that?
 I felt like this showed him that I was doing my part as a homemaker and as a wife.
-He never failed (and still does) to thank me everyday that I did a good job, and that I made our home cozy and filled with love.
+He never failed (and still does) to thank me every day that I did a good job, and that I made our home cozy and filled with love.
 He would then tell me about his day, I would tell him about mine.
-Every time we would praise each other for the hard work we both did that contributed to our way of living – him for working hard in making money to provide for our family, and I for running the household.
+Every time we would praise each other for the hard work we both did that contributed to our way of living – him for working hard in making money to provide for our family and I for running the household.

 When we were dating, it was hard to be apart with our different schedules.
 We were lucky if we were able to see each other more than once a week.
 We yearned for the day we could live together and no longer have to miss the other.
 Now that we are, it is the best thing ever!
 Every little moment together is incredible.
 Things we did when we were dating, suddenly mean so much more to me.
 The good morning and goodnight texts we exchanged when dating, turned into a kiss goodbye and a kiss goodnight.
 The shows that we watched on our own time we could now watch together.
 Our weekends no longer consisted of one of us working, unable to see each other till evening.
 We now sleep in late and cook a big breakfast together, and get to drive to church together and read devotions weekly.

-We were no longer just dreaming ‘what ifs’ about the future, but really talking and planning.
+We were no longer just dreaming ‘what ifs’ about the future, but talking and planning.
 About the car we eventually want to buy, the trips we want to plan, the house we want to invest in and build together, and the babies we will one day have.
 It became all real, and we are so excited that we began this chapter of our lives together.
 It’s the little moments that remind me how thankful and blessed I am that God created this man just for me, and I for him, and the love that he has allowed to grow between us.
 Whenever I look over at my husband, I think to myself that I am the luckiest girl in the world.
 I thought of the amount of time I dreamed and prayed about this time in my life and when it would happen.
 Here I am at last.

-We would say things such as “Babe, can you reset the microwave so I can see the time and not leave it at 2 seconds?”, or “Can you put your dirty dishes in the dishwasher instead of leaving them around?”, and even “Is it really that hard to put the cap back on your toothpaste after you brush your teeth?”
-Those are really simple examples, but real conversations we had with each other.
-It took less then a minute to bring up and explain why one person thought it was a habit that could be changed, and only a couple of tries for the other to try and break it.
+We would say things such as “Babe, can you reset the microwave so I can see the time and not leave it at 2 seconds?”, or “Can you put your dirty dishes in the dishwasher instead of leaving them around?”, and even “Is it that hard to put the cap back on your toothpaste after you brush your teeth?”
+Those are straightforward examples, but real conversations we had with each other.
+It took less than a minute to bring up and explain why one person thought it was a habit that could be changed, and only a couple of tries for the other to try and break it.

 I know I made it sound like all smiles and rainbows, but this is what the first 3 months of married life was like for me.
 Maybe some of you can relate, or some cannot wait to experience this for yourself when your time comes!
 Yes, marriage is a challenge, and I’m sure in the future it will be.
-Until then, I’m going enjoy the times where marriage is truly fun, full of joy and true love.
+Until then, I’m going enjoy the times where marriage is exciting, full of joy and true love.